 1 pt.
-The essay [may or may not] use at least one additional piece of the specific historical evidence (beyond that found in the documents) relevant to an argument about the prompt.
+The essay [may] use at least one additional piece of the specific historical evidence (beyond that found in the documents) relevant to an argument about the prompt.

 To earn one point, the response must accurately describe - rather than simply quote - the content from at least three of the documents.